-The Ariadne Project opens from Saturday 22 to Thursday 27 September 2018.
+The Ariadne Project opens from 22 to 27 September 2018.
 It is a group exhibition of works by recent alumni from the Royal College of Art (RCA) and the first in a series of public events in which RCA students and graduates respond to the development of the new flagship Battersea South campus.

-This video artwork traces the history of the moving image studio that was founded on site in 2009 by artist and filmmaker Stuart Croft.
-Simone Mudde utilises the 19th century technique of colour separation to create coloured images from black and white negatives.
-At the exhibition private view (Sunday 23 September, 5-8PM) there will be a special performance of ‘Howie Street Quadruplet’ by poet and artist Joshua Leon, a eulogy to the former RCA Sculpture Building, published by the Everyday Press and launched during the exhibition opening.
+This video artwork traces the history of the moving image studio that was founded on-site in 2009 by artist and filmmaker Stuart Croft.
+Simone Mudde utilises the 19th-century technique of colour separation to create coloured images from black and white negatives.
+At the private exhibition view (Sunday 23 September, 5-8pm), there will be a special performance of ‘Howie Street Quadruplet’ by poet and artist Joshua Leon, a eulogy to the former RCA Sculpture Building, published by the Everyday Press and launched during the exhibition opening.